Devlojic/nrl-disturbance-tracker/README.md

-# NRL Disturbance Tracker
+# Windy cyclone Tracker

 This plugin loads data from the Naval Research Laboratory.
 It detects disturbances areas worldwide and display these on the map.

-# Dependencies

-This plugin use Papaparse to extract data from server of N.R.L (http://www.nrlmry.navy.mil/tcdat/sectors/ftp_sector_file)
+The latest release allows to display the JTWC, UKMET and RSMC La Reunion forecasts